Black Canadians: 1960s and 1970s

-On 21 March 1960, in the Sharpeville massacre, the South African police gunned down 67 Black South Africans protesting apartheid, which in a sign of changing racial attitudes caused much controversy in Canada.
+On 21 March 1960, in the Sharpeville massacre, the South African police gunned down 67 black South Africans protesting apartheid, which, as a sign of changing racial attitudes, caused much controversy in Canada.
 There was considerable public pressure on the Prime Minister John Diefenbaker to ask for South Africa to be expelled from the Commonwealth following the Sharpeville massacre with many noting that the South African prime minister Hendrik Verwoerd was an admirer of Nazi Germany.
 At the conference of the Commonwealth prime ministers in London in 1960, Diefenbaker tried to avoid discussing the subject of expelling South Africa, but at the next conference in London in 1961, he played a leading role in passing a resolution declaring racial discrimination incompatible with Commonwealth membership, which led to Verwoerd storming out of the conference and quitting the Commonwealth.
-The subject of condemning South Africa for apartheid benefited the Black Canadians since it suggested that racism was no longer acceptable anywhere in the Commonwealth at a time when Commonwealth membership mattered greatly to Canadians.
+The subject of condemning South Africa for apartheid benefited the black Canadians since it suggested that racism was no longer acceptable anywhere in the Commonwealth at a time when Commonwealth membership mattered greatly to Canadians.

-Canada maintained its restrictions of immigration until 1962, when racial rules were eliminated from the immigration laws.
+Canada maintained its immigration restrictions until 1962, when it eliminated racial rules from immigration law.
 This coincided with the dissolution of the British Empire in the Caribbean.
-The introduction of a Points-based immigration system in 1967 saw an increase in Caribbean immigration, particularly Black Barbadians.
+The introduction of a Points-based immigration system in 1967 saw an increase in Caribbean immigration, particularly black Barbadians.
 By the mid-1960s, approximately 15,000 Caribbean immigrants had settled in Toronto.
 Over the next decades, several hundred thousand Afro-Caribbean people arrived, becoming the predominant black population in Canada.
 Between 1950 and 1995, about 300,000 people from the West Indies settled in Canada.
-Outside of the Maritime provinces, where the majority of the black population are the descendants of black Loyalists and American runaway slaves, the majority of black Canadians are descended from immigrants from the West Indies.
+Outside of the Maritime provinces, where the majority of the black population are the descendants of Black Loyalists and American runaway slaves, the majority of black Canadians are descended from immigrants from the West Indies.
 Since then, an increasing number of new immigrants from Africa have been coming to Canada; they have also immigrated to the United States and Europe.
-This includes large numbers of refugees, but also many skilled and professional workers pursuing better economic conditions.
+This includes large numbers of refugees, as well as many skilled and professional workers seeking better economic conditions.
 About 150,000 people from Africa immigrated to Canada between 1950 and 1995.